samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 # How this works
 **Currently this only supports one-way migrations from Azure Pipelines to GitHub Actions.
 There are functions to deserialize Azure Pipelines, and serialize and deserialize GitHub Actions.
-While this is translating many steps, it has so far been targeted to just supporting the basic .NET pipelines so far.
+While this is translating many steps, there are nearly infinite combinations, therefore most of the focus has been supporting the basic .NET pipelines.
+Even if steps can't convert, the pipeline *should*.
 Check the [issues](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/issues) for incomplete items, or the TODO's in the source code.**

 Yaml can be challenging.
 The [yaml wikipedia](https://en.wikipedia.org/wiki/YAML) page does a very good job of laying out the rules, but when we are talking about converting yaml to C#, there are a few things to know: